A Connecticut Yankee in King Arthur's Court: The takeover

-Hank has an idea to travel among the poor disguised as a peasant to find out how they truly live.
-King Arthur joins him but has extreme difficulty in acting like a peasant convincingly.
-Although Arthur is somewhat disillusioned about the national standard of life after hearing the story of a mother infected with smallpox, he still ends up getting Hank and himself hunted down by the members of a village after making several extremely erroneous remarks about agriculture.
-Although they are saved by a nobleman's entourage, the same nobleman later arrests them and sells them into slavery.
+Hank decides to travel among the poor disguised as a peasant to find out how they truly live.
+King Arthur joins him, but has extreme difficulty in acting like a peasant convincingly.
+Arthur becomes somewhat disillusioned by seeing for himself the standard of life of his subjects.
+The two encounter villagers in a minor fiefdom of Arthur's realm, where Arthur is taken as a madman when he makes several outlandish and erroneous comments about agriculture.
+Hank attempts to teach the villagers about a rudimentary value theory of wages that they rebuff and in his zeal to win the argument, accidentally acknowledges that a member of his audience overpaid a worker, a capital offense.
+The audience then forms a mob that chases Hank and Arthur down.
+They seem to be delivered from danger when a nobleman invites them into his entourage, but he enslaves them and sells them to another particularly ruthless enslaver, who takes them to London.

 Hank steals a piece of metal in London and uses it to create a makeshift lockpick.
-His plan is to free himself and the king, beat up their slave driver, and return to Camelot.
 However, before he can free the king, a man enters their quarters in the dark.
-Mistaking him for the slave driver, Hank rushes after him alone and starts a fight with him.
+Mistaking him for the slave driver, Hank starts a fight with him.
 They are both arrested.
 Hank lies his way out, but in his absence, the real slave driver has discovered Hank's escape.
 Since Hank was the most valuable slave, he was due to be sold the next day.
 The man becomes enraged and begins beating his other slaves, who fight back and kill him.
-All the slaves, including the king, will be hanged as soon as the missing one, Hank, is found.
+All the slaves, including the king, will be hanged as soon as Hank is found.
 Hank is captured, but he and Arthur are rescued by a party of knights led by Lancelot, riding bicycles.
 Then, the king becomes extremely bitter against slavery and vows to abolish it when they get free, much to Hank's delight.

 Sagramore returns from his quest and fights Hank, who defeats him and seven others, including Galahad and Lancelot, using a lasso.
 When Merlin steals Hank's lasso, Sagramore returns to challenge him again.
 This time, Hank kills him with a revolver.
 He proceeds to challenge the knights of Britain to attack him en masse, which they do.
 After he kills nine more knights with his revolvers, the rest break and flee.
 The next day, Hank reveals his 19th-century infrastructure to the country.
-With that fact, he was called a wizard since he told Clarence to do so as well.